 - 2.1 The legislation creates a number of roles: - 2.2 The Senior Responsible Officer ensures the integrity of the process within the Local Authority, compliance with the Act and the Code of Practice, oversight of the reporting of errors to the Commissioner, engagement with the inspectors when they conduct inspections and where necessary oversight of the implementation of post-inspection action plans.
 The Senior Responsible Officer is the Chief Legal Officer of Hertfordshire County Council. - 2.3 The designated person is a person holding a prescribed office who considers the application and either grants or rejects the application in accordance with the legislation and the code.
 The prescribed Local Authority officers who may be a designated person are a director, head of service or service manager or equivalent.
-For the Hertfordshire Fire and Rescue Service the prescribed officers are a principal fire control officer or group manager. - 2.4 The single point of contact (SPoC) is a group of trained, externally accredited individuals in the authority who facilitate the effective cooperation between the authority and the communication service providers.
-The SPoC is those accredited officers in Trading Standards who form the SPoC as appointed by the Head of Trading Standards.
-In addition the authority can use the services of an alternative SPoC facility where the legislation allows.
-We may use the SPoC facility of the national Anti-Fraud network of which we are a member. - 2.5 The applicant is the person involved in conducting the investigation.
-The applicant must only apply for the data through the SPoC.
+For the Hertfordshire Fire and Rescue Service the prescribed officers are a principal fire control officer or group manager. - 2.4 The single point of contact (SPoC) is a group of trained, externally accredited individuals who facilitate the effective co-operation between us and the communication service providers.
+We can use the services of an alternative SPoC facility and we use the SPoC facility of the National Anti-Fraud Network (NAFN) of which we are a member. - 2.5 The applicant is the person involved in conducting the investigation.